Casardo-Chen/wikiart-neural-trasnfer/README.md

 Meng Chen

 ## Introduction
 This project aims to create new style abstract art based on neural-network-based models.
-I used three different models to generate abstract art: Deep Convolutional Generative Adversarial Network (DCGAN), Variational Autoencoder (VAE), and Neural Style Transfer.
-For Nueral Style Transfer, I also used a pre-trained VGG19 model to extract the style features of the style image.
-The result showed a combination of the style of the abstract art and the content of the content image(either a painting or a image).
+I used 2 different models to generate abstract art: Deep Convolutional Generative Adversarial Network (DCGAN), Variational Autoencoder (VAE).
+I also used a Neural Style Transferto create a combination of the style of abstract art and the content of either a painting or an image.

 ## Data Set